 One police asked the respondent “are you the leader,” I said “no, no, no.”

-The police asked where do you want to go, the respondent told them:
+The police asked where they wanted to go, and the respondent told them:

 “We want to stay here.
 We want asylum in Croatia.
 We are refugees.”

 When he said this, the respondent reported that the police laughed and slapped him in the face.
 They said “here is not your house.”
-They told the group members to stay in the line and first the police let the children and women inside the van, and then they told the men to enter one by one.
-As the men entered the van, the police kicked them in their backsides and hit them in the head with their batons.
+They told the group members to stay in the line.
+First the police let the children and women inside the van, and then they told the men to enter one by one.
+As the men entered the van, the police kicked them in their backs and hit them in the head with their batons.

 It was dark inside the van and the police blasted the air conditioning at a very cold temperature.
 The police drove them around one and half hours to the border.